 Because I was about to enter this new chapter in my life, I was adamant that I’d include useful advice for married couples and parents in my book.
 After interviewing several couples I knew, I enthusiastically typed out what I thought were some hot tips to help bring sexy back after kids.
 Make time for sex!
 Be more affectionate!
 Try new positions!
 Bahaha … what a ding-dong.

 As my belly grew and my feet swelled, my sex drive steadily plummeted.
 My husband was also a tad weirded out about the whole process (would the baby get a black eye? … kidding … sorta), so by month five of my pregnancy, there was tumbleweed blowing through our bedroom.

 When our beautiful daughter finally arrived, the last thing on my mind was having sex.
-My boobs felt like they’d been trampled by a herd of wild boars and let’s not even talk about what was going on inside my granny panties.
+My boobs felt like they’d been trampled by a herd of wild boars and let’s not even talk about what was going on inside my granny pants.
 No-fly zone.

 I’d love to say that things got better over the course of the next year, but as my level of exhaustion increased at the hands of my sleep-hating milk monster, my desire continued to plunge.
 I couldn’t even be bothered to shave my legs let alone get my sexy on.